 - In the largest spaces, International Ballroom and Columbia Ballroom, there are at least Three Airflow Supplies, all with 100% Outside Air, with an exchange rate of 65,500 cfm.

-Be assured we will work with the Hilton staff to make the space as safe and healthy as possible.
+Rest assured we will work with the Hilton staff to make the space as safe and healthy as possible.
 They’ve been running events for a while now since DC re-opened in June of 2021.
-We’ll leverage their experience over the last few months to figure out what has worked and not worked and structure the physical space and the flow of people in the best way possible for our purposes.
+We’ll continue to leverage their experience to figure out what has worked and not worked and structure the physical space and the flow of people in the best way possible for our purposes.